sony/model_optimization/quantization_troubleshooting.md

 `shift_negative_ratio`, `shift_negative_threshold_recalculation` & `shift_negative_params_searc` flags.
 Read all about them in the [quantization config](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/core/common/quantization/quantization_config.py#L83)

-Additional care should be taken when using this feature.????

 ### Bias Correction
 MCT applies bias correction by default to overcome induced bias shift caused by weights quantization.
 The applied correction is an estimation of the bias shift that is computed based on (among other things) the collected statistical data generated with the representative dataset.
 Therefore, the effect of the bias correction is sensitive to the distribution and size of the provided representative dataset.

-**Solution**: First, verify the bias correction causes a degradation in accuracy by disabling it:
+**Solution**: Verify the bias correction causes a degradation in accuracy by disabling it:
 ```python
 core_config = mct.core.CoreConfig(mct.core.QuantizationConfig(weights_bias_correction=False))
 quantizted_model, quantization_info = mct.ptq.keras_post_training_quantization(model, representative_dataset,